sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202009.0/data-import-categories/catalog-setup/categories/file-details-category.csv.md

 {% info_block infoBox "Info" %}

 *ANY_LOCALE_NAME: Locale data is dynamic in data importers.
-It means that ANY_LOCALE_NAME postifx can be changed, removed, and any number of columns with different locales can be added to the .csv files.
+It means that ANY_LOCALE_NAME postifx can be changed, removed, and any number of columns with different locales can be added to the CSV files.
 For the fields below, it could be replaced by 2 sets of fields: one for *de_DE* and another for *en_US*
 **N/A: Not applicable.

 {% endinfo_block %}

-These are the header fields to be included in the .csv file:
+These are the header fields to be included in the CSV file:

 | Field Name | Mandatory | Type | Other Requirements/Comments | Description |
 | --- | --- | --- | --- | --- |